Washington Army National Guard: Units

-The WA Guard also maintains the 10th Weapons of Mass Destruction Civil Support Team (WMD-CST).

 History

 The history of the National Guard of Washington begins in 1855 before it was granted statehood, when the Washington Territorial Legislature created an organized militia.
 Washington was granted statehood in 1890, after which the organized militia transformed into a state militia.
 This militia was known as the Washington State Militia, and fought its first major conflict during the Spanish American War.
 In 1903, the Washington National Guard (Alongside all other state militias) were given to joint federal-state control after the passage of the Militia Act of 1903.